RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 Please see the following files.

-__It is recommened that you read all of them__
+__It is recommended that you read all of them__

-First is a file to assist in instalation [1-InstallingMPLABXIDE.md](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/1-InstallingMPLABXIDE.md).
+First is a file to assist in installation [1-InstallingMPLABXIDE.md](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/1-InstallingMPLABXIDE.md).

 Second is a file to assist in bringing files in to the X IDE from the XPRESS IDE [2-XpressToXIDE.md](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/2-XpressToXIDE.md)